terenced/react-racer-hack/README.md

 #### Hooks

-I am not to sure yet what hooks to create, but this is what I am thinking.
+I opted for implementing hooks since function-based components and hooks are becoming the standard.

+I tired to keep my hooks rather simple.
+I wanted to leverage Racer and it's subscription model as much as possible.
+The hooks subscribe to a query/path, create a reference, and trigger a re-render to any changes to the reference. `useRef` was used to keep track of values in-between re-renders.
+See  [Understanding `useRef`](https://overreacted.io/making-setinterval-declarative-with-react-hooks/)

+The implementation was inspired by [React-Redux Hooks](https://react-redux.js.org/api/hooks).

+##### Implemented

 `useModel` - Gets the racer model in the context.

+`useQuery` - Used to query the racer model.
+Under the hood, it subscribes to the query, creates a reference `_reactRacer.hooks.queries.HOOK_ID.COLLECTION_NAME`, and triggers a re-render when the reference is updated.

+##### TO-DO

+Not sure about the naming/uses.

-`useGet` - Fetches a model path, subscripts to it, and returns a deep copy and the model.
+`useGet` or `getDoc` - Fetches a model path, subscripts to it, and returns a deep copy and the model.

-`useGetOnce` - Same as `useGet`, but doesn't subscribe
+`useGetOnce` or `getDocOnce` - Same as `useGet`/`useDoc`, but doesn't subscribe

-`useQuery` - Like `useGet` but for queries.

-`useOp` - I think this is what will be used for updates.
-Still not too sure.
+## Thoughts

+I wonder if we can send the racer model bundle via an endpoint?
+So `/racer` returns the racer json bundle and the code just un-bundles it.

 ## Prior Art

-Other libraires that I ~~stole from~~ was inspired by.
+Other libraries that I ~~stole from~~ was inspired by.

 [Racer-ShareDb](https://github.com/dmapper/startupjs/tree/master/packages)

 [Racer-React](https://github.com/droganov/racer-react)